Get CMP Credit

 Continuing education hours, which are required by most certification programs for the application and renewal processes, can be attained through webcasts, and in-person or online courses.

 Many industry organizations also have their own courses and webcasts with CMP credit hours.
-MPI, for example, offers online certificates in event crisis communications ($299 for MPI members), contracts and negotiations ($499) and emergency preparedness ($499), which can be found here.
+MPI, for example, offers online certificates in advanced hybrid-event design ($556 for MPI members), contracts and negotiations ($499), and emergency preparedness ($499).

 In addition, the MPI Academy is home to a plethora of on-demand content — all of which are free for MPI members.
 Sessions that qualify for CMP hours include creative cost-saving techniques, and how to ensure attendee safety and security.

-Meanwhile, the Event Leadership Institute has added new certificates that cater to the Covid-19 crisis and the new skills meeting planners must adapt.
+The Event Leadership Institute has added new certificates that cater to the Covid-19 crisis and the new skills meeting planners must adapt.
 The pandemic event design and virtual meetings management certificates are six-week, online courses that offer 20 hours of CMP credit.
 Both are priced at $556 for ELI and MPI members.
-In addition, ELI has partnered with MPI to offer a pandemic on-site protocol training course.
-The course, which covers monitoring and enforcing Covid-19 safety protocols at live events, is priced at $60 for members and offers three hours of CMP credit.
+In addition, ELI has partnered with MPI to offer a pandemic on-site protocol training course ($60 for members and offers three hours of CMP credit), which covers monitoring and enforcing Covid-19 safety at in-person events.
+Health Education Services has a pandemic compliance advisor course, which can be taken for three hours of CMP credit.
+(Learn more about the pandemic compliance advisor designation in this episode of Eventful: The Podcast for Meeting Professionals).

 ASAE also has robust online-education offerings, such as a seminar series packed with hour-long sessions that qualify for continuing-education credit.
-Among the options are webcasts on cybersecurity and privacy, selecting and coaching speakers for success, and how to leverage diversity and inclusion for greater impact.
-The sessions are priced at $34 each for members and $45 for nonmembers.
+Among the options are webcasts on communicating through crisis, building a culture of ethics in your organization and diversifying your board.
+The sessions are $34 each for members and $45 for nonmembers.